jsunsoftware/http-request/README.md

 # http-request

-This lib built on apache http client for sending rest requests.
+This lib is built on apache http client for sending rest requests.

 **http-request** Features:
-To build your HttpRequest requires no more than 5 minutes. <br/>
+Building your HttpRequest requires no more than 5 minutes. <br/>
 Used builder pattern to create HttpRequest. <br/>
-HttpRequest design as one instance to one URI. <br/>
+HttpRequest is designed as one instance to one URI. <br/>
-HttpRequest is an immutable (thread safe after build). <br/>
+HttpRequest is immutable (thread safe after build). <br/>
-Overloaded methods execute() for sending request. <br/>
+There are overloaded methods of execute() for sending request. <br/>
-Wrapped all exceptions, If connection failure -> status code is a 503(SC_SERVICE_UNAVAILABLE),
+All exceptions are wrapped: <br/>
-                                                If failed deserialization  of response body -> status code is a 502(SC_BAD_GATEWAY). <br/>
+If connection failure -> status code is a 503(SC_SERVICE_UNAVAILABLE), If failed deserialization  of response body -> status code is a 502(SC_BAD_GATEWAY). <br/>
-After request provide ResponseHandler instance by many methods to manipulate response data. <br/>
+After request ResponseHandler instance is provided to manipulate response data. <br/>
 Supported converting response to the type which you want. <br/>
-Supported ignore response body if you interested only status code. <br/>
+Supported ignore response body if you interested in only status code. <br/>
 Supported converting from Json. <br/>
 Supported converting from Xml. <br/>
 Optimized performance. <br/>